civo/status/content/issues/2025-07-30-GPU-nodes-offline_LON2.md

 section: issue

 ---
+2025-07-30 12:00:00 UTC

+The data center temperatures are back under control and we are working with the data center team to gradually power servers on.

+---
 2025-07-30 11:42:00 UTC

 The data center provider continue to work towards resolving the problem.
 We will provide a further update within the next 15 minutes.